 Cellulitis, peritonitis and septicaemia are serious infections and the infant may die if not treated immediately with intramuscular or intravenous antibiotics.
 Infection of the umbilical cord may also cause tetanus in the newborn infant.

 With good preventative cord care, infection of the umbilical cord should not occur.
-Prevention consists of routine applications of alcohol (surgical spirits) to the cord every 6 hours until it is dehydrated.
+Prevention consists of routine applications of alcohol (surgical spirits) or chlorhexidine solution to the cord every time the nappy is changed until it is dehydrated.
 Antibiotic powder is not used.
 Do not put aspirin or other home remedies on the cord.
 Never cover the cord with the nappy or a bandage as this keeps it moist.

 Tetanus in the newborn infant (tetanus neonatorum) is caused by bacteria, which infect dead tissues such as the umbilical cord.
 Tetanus bacteria usually occurs in soil and faeces, which may be placed on the cord or other wounds as a traditional practice.
 They produce a powerful toxin that affects the nervous system.